qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i log out of the app
 - how do i log off i this email app
 - where can i log off of email
-- how do i log out of my email

 ## intent:apple_watch_app
 - what about watch